 - Strain the cream mixture through a fine mesh strainer into another saucepan.

 - Put over medium heat.
-When the cream is warm add the 1 cup of sugar and lemon juice.
+When the cream is warm add the 1 cup of sugar.
 Stir to dissolve.

 - Remove the softened gelatin sheets from the water and wring the water out with your hands and add to the warm cream.
 Stir until the gelatin is dissolved.